cmu-transparency/marketing/README.md

 Currently: Accountable Systems Lab (ASL)

   - Bad: ASL is an existing acronym for "age/sex/location" .
-  - Bad: Not well pronouncable.
+  - Bad: Not well pronounceable.

 ## Other options